Anadea/anadea_blog/content/posts/best-practices-of-ai-application-security-for-businesses/index.md

 * CI/CD for ML workflows (it introduces risks of compromised model artifacts or credentials);
 * Shadow AI usage (it means unapproved or unmanaged AI tools in enterprise environments).

 {{< advert_with_cta title="Want to make sure that your AI app will be highly secure?" description="Then you should choose Anadea as your tech and strategic partner.
-At our company, we follow security principles at every step of the development process." button="Let’s discuss!" url="https://anadea.info/free-project-estimate" >}}
+At our company, we follow security principles at every step of the development process." button="Let's discuss!" url="https://anadea.info/free-project-estimate" >}}

 ## Best Ways to Secure AI Applications

 At Anadea, we have been working in [custom AI software development ](https://anadea.info/services/ai-software-development)for more than 6 years, and the security of AI applications has always been among the top priorities for us.
 We fully realize all the negative results that can be a consequence of a weak model, data, infrastructure, or access protection.

-Let’s take a closer look at the AI application security best practices that our developers rely on.
+Let's take a closer look at the AI application security best practices that our developers rely on.

 ### Safeguarding Data Lifecycle